suizokukan/katal/README.md

                             string required by the NTFS for long filenames, namely
                             \\?\ (default: False)
       --version             show the version and exit
+      --whatabout WHATABOUT
+                            Say if the file given as a parameter is in the target directory notwithstanding its name. (default: None)

 #(8) history